SomeoneElseOSM/SomeoneElse-vector-web-display/resources/README_svwd01.md

-# Display style for use with schema [sve01]https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md)
+# Display style for use with schema "sve01"

+See also the [schema]https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md) readme.

 The cartography here is basically a reimplementation of the raster maps at [map.atownsend.org.uk](https://map.atownsend.org.uk/).
 The schema described [here](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md) broadly matches that from [here](https://github.com/SomeoneElseOSM/SomeoneElse-style), and the display code essentially reimplements [this](https://github.com/SomeoneElseOSM/openstreetmap-carto-AJT).